capcodigital/devops-maturity/guidelines/metrics/lead-time.md

 **Best practices to improve Lead Time**

-* Organize work pieces in small batches – this way, and it’s easier to identify bottlenecks and fix issues faster when they are triggered.
+* Organise work pieces in small batches – this way, and it’s easier to identify bottlenecks and fix issues faster when they are triggered.
 * Use automated testing to identify issues with code before it goes into production.
 * Use CI to automate deployment pipeline